mathewgomas-alfred/mathewgomas.io/user_manual/getting_started/basic_concepts.rst

 Masks, on the other hand, can affect one single layer and are driven by a grayscale image.
 They will also affect all layers in a group, much like a transparency mask.

 We can use these filters to make our ghost lady look even more ethereal, by selecting the ghost lady's layer, and then creating a clone layer.
-We then right click and add a filter mask and use gaussian blur set to 10 or so pixels.
+We then right-click and add a filter mask and use Gaussian blur set to 10 or so pixels.
 The clone layer is then put behind the original layer, and set to the blending mode '**Color Dodge**', giving her a definite spooky glow.
 You can keep on painting on the original layer and everything will get updated automatically!

 .. image:: /images/Krita_ghostlady_3.png
    :align: center

-Layer Effects or Layer Styles are filter masks popularised by :program:`Photoshop's` that are a little faster than regular masks, but not as versatile.
-They are available by right clicking a layer and selecting 'layer style'.
+Layer Effects or Layer Styles are filter masks popularized by :program:`Photoshop's` that are a little faster than regular masks, but not as versatile.
+They are available by right-clicking a layer and selecting 'layer style'.

 Transformations
 ---------------